PolySync/polysync-core-c-examples/socket_writer/README.md

 ### socket_writer

-This is a simple example to show UDP socket communication in PolySync, using the Socket API.
+This is a simple example to show UDP socket communication in PolySync when using the Socket API.

 This example writes data to a UDP socket.